-OBJECTIVE: Introduction to LabVIEW software.
+Objective: Introduction to LabView

 Introduction

 LabVIEW programs are called virtual instruments, or VIs, because they appear as physical instruments, such as oscilloscopes and multi-meters.
 LabVIEW VIs contain three components-the front panel, the block diagram, and the control and function palette.
 You can use LabVIEW to communicate with hardware such as data acquisition, vision, and motion control devices